 Dog Leptospirosis Veterinarian

-To date, there are over 200 known serovars or strains of leptospirosis but 5 are considered the most common.
-After entering the body through mucous membranes of the gums or through wet or broken skin Leptospirosis then enters the bloodstream and begins to multiply rapidly, spreading to vital organs including the kidney, liver, spleen, eyes, and central nervous system.
-Of these, the kidney is the most commonly affected organ followed by the liver.
-Dogs with leptospirosis infections can develop kidney and liver failure and can be very, very sick.
+To date, there are over 200 known serovars or strains of leptospirosis, but only 5 of these are considered the most common.
+After entering the body through mucous membranes of the gums or wet or broken skin, leptospirosis then enters the bloodstream.
+It multiplies rapidly, spreading to vital organs, including the kidney, liver, spleen, eyes, and central nervous system.
+Of these, the kidney is the most commonly affected organ, followed by the liver.
+Dogs with leptospirosis infections can develop kidney and liver failure and be very sick.

 There are multiple diagnostic tests available to detect leptospirosis.
-Routine blood work tests may reveal kidney or liver disease, electrolyte abnormalities and changes to white blood cell counts but additional testing is required for definitively diagnose the disease.
+Routine blood work tests may reveal kidney or liver disease, electrolyte abnormalities, and changes to white blood cell counts, but additional testing is necessary for a definitive diagnosis.

-Treatment for leptospirosis centers around antibiotics and supportive care.
+Treatment for leptospirosis focuses on antibiotics and supportive care.
 The degree of care varies based on the severity of the disease.
-With advanced or more severe infections, critical life-saving care is needed which may involve aggressive fluid therapy and correction of electrolyte disturbances, antiemetics, and blood transfusions if clotting deficiencies have developed.
+Critical life-saving care is needed with advanced or more severe infections; this may involve aggressive fluid therapy and correction of electrolyte disturbances, antiemetics, and blood transfusions if clotting deficiencies have developed.

-Fortunately, there is a vaccine to help prevent the infection of leptospirosis and is available at all World of Animals veterinary hospitals.
-The leptospirosis vaccine is commonly given as a series of 2 vaccines given 3-4 weeks apart, followed by a yearly booster vaccination.
+Fortunately, a vaccine helps prevent the infection of leptospirosis and is available at all World of Animals veterinary hospitals.
+The leptospirosis vaccine is commonly given as a series of two vaccines given 3-4 weeks apart, followed by a yearly booster vaccination.
 Prevention of disease also centers around eliminating stagnant water, controlling rodent populations, and isolating affected animals.

-If you think your pet may have leptospirosis, immediate consultation with a Veterinarian or veterinary specialist is recommended as leptospirosis is a serious disease and is contagious.
-For questions regarding leptospirosis vaccination and prevention strategies contact our staff at World of Animals Veterinary Hospital and we can provide help and guidance in an effort to minimize the risk of leptospirosis to your dog.
+If you think your pet may have leptospirosis, immediate consultation with a Veterinarian or veterinary specialist is recommended.
+Leptospirosis is a serious disease and is contagious.
+For questions regarding leptospirosis vaccination and prevention strategies, contact our staff at World of Animals Veterinary Hospital.
+We can provide help and guidance to minimize the risk of leptospirosis to your dog.

 Jeffrey Stupine V.M.D.